nats-io/nats.java/src/examples/java/io/nats/examples/examples.md

 6. `NatsSub.java` - reads messages synchronously
 7. `autobench` - benchmarks the current system/setup in several scenarios
 8. `benchmark` - benchmark that supports multiple threads

-There is also a larger example called `stan` that implements a server that can respond on multiple subjects, and several clients that send requests on those various subjects.
+9. `stan` - A larger example that implements a server that can respond on multiple subjects, and several clients that send requests on those various subjects.
+10. `stability` - a small producer and subscriber that run forever printing some status every so often.
+These are intended for long running tests without burning the CPU.

 All of these examples take the server URL on the command line, which means that you can use the `tls` and `opentls` schemas to test over a secure connection.